helidon-io/helidon/docs/mp/integrations/oci.md

 You can quickly and easily deploy Helidon applications on Oracle Cloud Infrastructure (OCI) and integrate them with OCI services using the OCI Java SDK.

-[The Oracle Cloud Infrastructure SDK for Java][the-oracle-cloud-infrastructure-sdk-for-java] enables you to write code to manage Oracle Cloud Infrastructure resources.
+[The Oracle Cloud Infrastructure SDK for Java][the-oracle-cloud] enables you to write code to manage Oracle Cloud Infrastructure resources.
 For new Helidon MP applications, use the OCI Java SDK directly.
 If you need Helidon-provided OCI authentication, region, or configuration support, use `io.helidon.integrations.oci:helidon-integrations-oci`.

 > [!WARNING]
 > `io.helidon.integrations.oci.sdk:helidon-integrations-oci-sdk-cdi` is deprecated and will be removed in a future release.
 The remainder of this page documents its legacy behavior for existing applications that still depend on the CDI portable extension.

 ## Maven Coordinates

-To enable OCI Integration, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).
+To enable OCI Integration, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).

 Adding the Helidon OCI authentication/configuration support dependency: